How to Apply

-The award can range from $500 – $1,500.
+The award can range from $500 – $2,000.
 The amount may vary according to the funds available, the student’s needs, the financial obligations of the internship (including internship location), and the competitiveness of the student’s application.
-Awards will be made as a financial aid distribution at the end of the Spring Semester.
+Awards will be made as a financial aid distribution during the spring semester.

 Please note, by submitting an application, you authorize the scholarship committee to conduct academic, disciplinary and financial aid checks to confirm program eligibility and inform funding decisions.
 Certain university policy violations may disqualify you from consideration for the internship scholarship.